Impound Compliance FAQ

 My vehicle was towed to the city impound lot.
 How do I claim it?

-To claim a vehicle impounded at the City lot, you must first verify that it has been cleared for release by contacting the Property Release Administrator at (208) 570-6123.
+To claim a vehicle impounded at the City lot, you must first verify that it has been cleared for release by contacting the Vehicle Impounds at (208) 570-6120.
 If the vehicle has been cleared for release, you may schedule an appointment for pickup with an officer.
-All vehicle release appointments are scheduled Tuesday through Thursday between 10:00 AM and 2:00 p.m.
+All vehicle release appointments are scheduled Tuesday through Thursday between 10 a.m. and 2 p.m.

 - If a tow fee is required to claim your vehicle, please provide payment in the form of cash in the exact amount or a credit card.
 A copy of the towing invoice will be provided to you.